alexis-rudy/portfolio/README.md

 # portfolio
 My portfolio for all school and personal projects.
-If you're interested in collaborating on a project, message me on the email on the sight.
+If you're interested in collaborating on a project, message me on the email on the site.